Kinotic-Foundation/vertx-mcp/README.md

 ### 4. Complete Examples

-> **Important**: The `McpServer` instance contains the actual MCP server implementation and must be kept in scope.
-The examples below show the recommended approach of passing both the transport and server to the `McpVerticle`, which manages the lifecycle for you.
-This prevents the server from being garbage collected.

 #### Example A: Legacy HTTP+SSE Transport

 Here's a complete working example using the legacy HTTP+SSE transport: